RoneoOrg/jamstack.club/README.md

 2. Add the icon.
 You will need to upload an icon into `static/images/icons`.
 The icon should in SVG format under 3KB.
 If it's a PNG please make sure the size is 60x60px and the size is as small as possible (you should be able to keep it under 5KB)
 3. Update the Javascript filter logic.
 Update the file `themes/jamstackthemes/assets/js/filter/filter-groups.js` and add `super-duper` to the ssg array.

+## Acknowledgements

+See the [About page](https://jamstack.club/about/) for updated acknowledgements and shout-outs!